≡ Menu

 The destruction of Ford’s adjusted free cash flow during the pandemic indicates that Ford’s automotive segment was deeply impacted by the COVID-19 crisis.

-Although the adjusted free cash flow result is good, it is highly cyclical and relies mainly on the automotive sector.
+Although the adjusted free cash flow result has recovered, it is highly cyclical and relies mainly on the automotive sector.

 If automotive sales were to be negatively impacted, like how it happened in 2020, Ford’s adjusted free cash flow also would succumb.